op2b/WeatherApllication/README.md

 # WeatherApllication
-WeatherApllication with add city + take your geo and, use openWeatherMap
+WeatherApllication with add city + take your geo and use openWeatherMap.